w3c/wot/liaisons/opcf/collaboration-options.md

 OPCF Members setup an OPC UA Binding document as OPC UA Companion.
 W3C WoT experts can be involved for getting feedback.

 Pro
-*  includes testing / conformance
+*  conformance testing organized by OPC UA according to their needs.
 *  follows the new de-coupling binding approache of the new WoT charter